BlueBrain/nexus/src/main/paradox/docs/getting-started/running-nexus/index.md

 Nexus requires at least **2 CPUs** and **8 GiB** of memory in total.
 You can increase the limits in Docker settings in the menu *Preferences* > *Advanced*.

-For a proper evaluation using Docker Swarm or Minikube/Kubernetes, at leat **16GiB** is needed to run the provided templates.
+For a proper evaluation using Docker Swarm or Minikube/Kubernetes, at least **16GiB** of RAM is needed to run the provided templates.
 Feel free to tweak memory limits in order to fit your hardware constraints.
 At the cost of a slower startup and a decreased overall performance, you should be able to go as low as: